 These films include remote journeys, ground-breaking expeditions, and cutting-edge adventures told through the eyes of adventurers, authors, photographers, and filmmakers from around the globe.

 While releasing them online could never replicate the theatrical experience of a Banff screening, it’s still a great opportunity to watch these award-winning films of adventure and inspiration.
-These films were all finalists in the 2019 and 2018 festival.
+These films were all finalists in the 2019 and 2018 festivals.

 Free Travel Games

-With so much time spent at homes these days, games are becoming increasingly popular.
-Whether its board games, video games, or something in-between, games are a great way to get the family together and have some fun.
+With so much time spent at home these days, games are becoming increasingly popular.
+Whether it’s board games, video games, or something in-between, games are a great way to get the family together and have some fun.
 What’s great about non-video games though is that there’s much more interaction and of course, your eyes finally get a break from the screen that so many of us are glued to these days.

 So, whether you’re trying to keep the little ones busy, have some fun yourself, or even looking for things to do on the road, there’s are lots of free travel games out there, including mazes, word search, battleships, Sudoku, and so much more.

 In addition to travel games, you can also create a lot of fun for your family by making homemade playdough!